Signatures of real algebraic curves via plumbing diagrams: Plumbing; Proof of Theorem

 Now we are set to prove the theorem by induction on the number of ovals.
 We consider a complex scheme $C$ with some ovals, and suppose the theorem holds for $C'=C$ with an empty oval deleted.

-According to \cite[pages 59-60]{G2}, $\hat L(C)$ is obtained from $\hat L(C')$ by taking a fiber $f$ in the region where a new oval is to be born and pushing off an extra copy of $f$, say $f'$, such that the linking number of $f$and $f'$ is zero and then adjoining a $(2,1)$ cable of $f'$.
+The link $\hat L(C)$ is obtained from $\hat L(C')$ by adding two components as follows: take the component of $\hat L(C')$ which is the fiber, say $f'$, over some point in the region where the new oval $C \setminus C'$ is to be born and push off an parallel copy of this fiber, say $f$ such that the linking number of $f$ and $f'$ is zero and then adjoin a $(2,1)$ cable of $f'$.
 We want to see that the corresponding change from $\CL(\hat \Ga( C))$ to $\CL(\hat \Ga( C'))$ amounts to the same thing.
 For this, we draw framed link pictures.
-First we simply consider how surgery descriptions that correspond to the plumbing diagrams change in going from $\CL(\hat \Ga( C'))$ to $\CL(\hat \Ga( C))$.
+First, we simply consider how surgery descriptions that correspond to the plumbing diagrams change in going from $\CL(\hat \Ga( C'))$ to $\CL(\hat \Ga( C))$.

 Consider Figure \ref{change}.
 If we start with the after picture, we can slide the handle with framing $n-2$ over the handle with framing $2$ using the track suggested by the gray rectangle.
 The curve previously with framing $n-2$ now has framing $n$.
 We also have two other components but one of these with framing zero is a meridian to the other component.
 One may use this zero framed component to unlink everything else from this two component Hopf link which can then be erased completely as it is a surgery description of $S^3$.
 Notice that this shows that the signature of the plumbing matrix does not change, as handle sliding corresponds to basis change and the signature of $ $ is zero.
 Also a positive meridian to the curve framed $n$ in the before picture is isotopic to a negative meridian to the curve framed $2$ in the after picture.
-This accounts for the use of parity in the definition of $\CL(\hat \Ga( C))$.
-In addition a pair of meridians to the curve framed $n$ in the before picture, which by induction must have linking number zero, is isotopic to a pair of meridians to the curve framed $2$ in the after picture.
+The assignment of parities to regions that is used in the algorithm to construct $\Gamma(C)$ compensates for this alternation.
+In addition, a pair of meridians to the curve framed $n$ in the before picture, which by induction must have linking number zero, is isotopic to a pair of meridians to the curve framed $2$ in the after picture.
 So a pair of meridians to the curve framed $2$ in the after picture also have linking number zero.
 Because of this a pair of meridians in the plumbing picture correspond to a pair of fibers in the projective tangent circle bundle over the region inside the new oval.